rhisfiberart/rhisfiberart.github.io/portfolio.md

       </div>
       <div class="portfolio-info">
         <h2 class="portfolio-title">Handmade 1</h2>
-        <p class="portfolio-desc">This shirt was hands-on from bourette silk, woven on a ridged heddle loom, and dyed using locally grown madder root.
+        <p class="portfolio-desc">This shirt was hand spun from bourette silk, woven on a ridged heddle loom, and dyed using locally grown madder root.
 It will be on display at the Wild Wild Weft art show at The Lewisville Grand Gallery in Lewisville  TX from Oct 3rd to Nov 7th 2017</p>
         <p class="portfolio-price">Not For Sale</p>
       </div>
     </article>